-During blasting operations, the blasting contractor(s) will monitor operations as specified by the approved Blasting Plan and applicable regulations.
-A seismograph will be provided to record peak particle velocity of all blasts in the vertical, longitudinal, and transverse directions.
+During blasting operations, Contractor will monitor operations as specified by the approved Blasting Plan and applicable regulations.
+The Contractor shall provide seismic monitoring and reporting for all blasting events.
+The seismograph shall record peak particle velocity of all blasts in the vertical, longitudinal, and transverse directions.
 Seismic monitoring shall continue unless written authorization is explicitly given by an Enbridge representative.

-An independent third-party contractor will monitor the seismographs and provide Blasting Log records to Enbridge.
+In some cases, an independent third-party contractor may also monitor with seismographs and provide Blasting Log records to Enbridge (i.e. if the blasting is in close proximity to their or another asset).
 All seismographs will be deployed and calibrated per the standards outlined by the International Society of Explosive Engineers.
 The peak particle velocity will be measured at adjacent pipeline(s), potable water sources, and aboveground structure within the distance established by the blasting contractor.

-A Blast Report will be completed immediately after each blast.
+A Blast Report will be completed by the Contractor immediately after each blast.
 A copy of all Blast Reports, and all other required documentation, will be provided to Enbridge and applicable agencies as required.

-Safety
+8 Safety